catmclough/hosted-tic-tac-toe/README.md

     $ lein uberjar

-Then run the jar.
+Then run the program.

-    $ java -jar hosted-tic-tac-toe-0.1.0-standalone.jar [args]
+    $ lein run

+##Options

+You may specify any port on which you'd like to run the server using the -D flag (the default port is 5000).

+    $ lein run -D 9090

-Run the hosted-tic-tac-toe app's tests alone.
+Run the hosted-tic-tac-toe app's tests.

-    $ lein test hosted-tic-tac-toe.core-test

-## Options

-Run tests for the hosted app and the Java Server together.

     $ lein test

-Run the Java Server's JUnit tests.

-    $ lein junit
+(Unit tests for the tictactoe logic and java server are included in their respective repositories)